cs50-shubh/rn-insta-pagination-dots/README.md

-react-native-animated-pagination-dot
+react-native-insta-pagination-dots
 =============

-Instagram Like Pagination component for React Native simple dot with **moving animation**
+Instagram Like dot pagination component for React Native

 ## Installation